iagocavalcante/react-native-zoom-bridge/README.md

 ### Can Zoom US bridge start a meeting?
 Yes, as long as the user matches the user whom created the meeting.

-### Can Zoom US bridge join a meeting that have waiting room?
+### Can Zoom US bridge join a meeting with waiting room enabled ?
-No, not currently (iOS only).
-Android does support waiting room.
+Yes.
+This is supported in both iOS and Android.

 ### Can Zoom US bridge join a meeting that have not started?
 No, not currently (iOS only).